marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-controlling-fortran-dialect.rst

   points.
 All other combinations of a character preceded by \ are unexpanded.

-.. index:: fmodule-private

-.. index:: module entities

-.. index:: private
+.. index:: fmodule-private, module entities, private

 .. option:: -fmodule-private